nasa/cumulus/docs/features/change_granule_collection.md

   - default 100
 - `s3Concurrency` - processing concurrency specifically for s3 operations that have their own bottleneck values
   - default 50
+- `listGranulesConcurrency` - processing concurrency specifically for calling the listGranules that has its own bottleneck value
+  - default 100
 - `dbMaxPool` - database concurrency. should be greater than or equal to concurrency
   - default 100
 - `maxRequestGranules` - maximum number of granules to be handled in one api call